MikhailProg/loop/README.md

 # libloop

 A single file event library (like libev, libevent).
 It supports select, poll, epoll.
-Internally it uses just dynamic arrays.
+Internally it uses only dynamic arrays.